emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 This section outlines a few tips for learning with comprehensible input and provides recommendations for resources that can help you learn faster (and less painfully).

-If you're curious how I use input, you can read my story of [how I learned German](https://www.monoglotanxiety.com/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized/) and [how I aced the B2 Goethe exam mostly without "studying."](https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/) I also wrote up a [free tips sheet](https://monoglotanxiety.ck.page/11-tips-for-beginners) to help you get started with input if you're feeling stuck.
+If you're curious how I use input, you can read my story of <a target="_blank" href="(https://www.monoglotanxiety.com/blog/how-i-learned-german-to-c1-using-immersion-despite-being-busy-and-disorganized/">how I learned German</a> and <a target="blank" href="https://www.monoglotanxiety.com/blog/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score/">how I aced the B2 Goethe exam mostly without "studying."</a> I also wrote up a <a target="_blank" href="https://monoglotanxiety.ck.page/11-tips-for-beginners">free tips sheet</a> to help you get started with input if you're feeling stuck.

 ### Switch your media diet to your target language